This article may contain compensated links. See our full disclosure here

 - We love to stay near the Pantheon when we visit Rome.
 Check out 11 top hotels near the Pantheon, Rome

-- Discover more around Rome in Best Place to Stay in Rome: Districts and Neighborhood Guide and 15 of the Most Interesting & Beautiful Fountains in Rome,
+- Discover more around Rome in Best Place to Stay in Rome: Districts and Neighborhood Guide and 15 of the Most Interesting & Beautiful Fountains in Rome, or head out for a day trip from Rome

 - Listen: to more about Rome in Episode #051: Rome and Italy at Christmas, Episode #029 What to eat in Rome – must try dishes and Episode #003: Rome Highlights